 HERE IS THE LIST OF SUPPLIES YOU WILL NEED

-- Ikea Klingsbo table or metal/wood and glass table of your choice
+- Ikea Klingsbo table or similar metal/wood and glass table of your choice

 - Duck brand adhesive shelf liner in marble – 1 – 20 sq foot roll (you’ll have plenty left over for other projects)